kuco23/Trady/README.md

 ### Basics
-This is a framework for writing trading algorithms on Binance using [python-binance](https://python-binance.readthedocs.io/en/latest/).
+This is a framework for developing trading algorithms on [Binance](https://www.binance.com/), using its api via [python-binance](https://python-binance.readthedocs.io/en/latest/) python library.

 ### Config
 To configure the framework, the `config.ini` file has to be filled in.
 Specifically the Binance api keys have to be acquired and the database established (using the [Sqlalchemy symbol](https://www.tutorialspoint.com/sqlalchemy/sqlalchemy_core_connecting_to_database.htm)).